subash-ghub/subash-ghub/README.md

 - 🔭 I’m currently studying in Sri Eshwar College of Engineering.
 - 🌱 I’m currently learning Computer and Communication Engineering.
-- 🤔 I’m looking for jobs in AI and AR/VR domains.
+- 🤔 I’m looking for jobs in Full Stack Development.
 - 💬 Ask me about Web Development and C++.
 - 📫 How to reach me: Instagram - @b_a_s_h_1_1
                       / Twitter   - @ThangamSubash